 • Where the complainant has indicated in writing acceptance of the firm’s earlier response, where appropriate

-Not only will you find a solution to your funding needs, you will even get money back.
+Find the right solution to your funding needs.
 It really pays to be an FSB member!